alakazamn/physics/README.md

 ### Written for AP Physics

 ## How to run
+1. Download / Install npm and node.js from here: https://nodejs.org/en/download/

-To download: press [WIN + R] and type `cmd`, then press enter
+2. Press [WIN + R] and type `cmd`, then press enter

-Type `git clone https://github.com/themichaelcaruso/physics`, then press enter
+3. Type `git clone https://github.com/themichaelcaruso/physics`, then press enter

-Type `npm install` and press enter to install dependencies, then type `npm start` and press enter to run the game.
+4. Type `npm install` and press enter to install dependencies, then type `npm start` and press enter to run the game.

-Go to http://localhost:5000 to try out the game.
+5. Go to http://localhost:5000 to try out the game.

 ## Relevant Code